NeonGeckoCom/NeonCore/README.md

 ## a.
 Prerequisite Setup
 You will need `docker` and `docker-compose` available.
 Docker provides updated guides for installing [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).
+> *Note*: At this time, Neon is not tested with Docker Desktop.
+This may change
+> in the future, but it is currently recommended NOT to install Docker Desktop.

 Neon Core is only tested on Ubuntu, but should be compatible with any linux distribution that uses [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/).